 Recycling programs can melt plastic cartons alongside other plastic containers and turn them into new products.

-Recycling isn’t the only way to reduce waste.
+Paper recycling isn’t the only way to reduce waste.
 Apart from sending your old cartons to your local recycling facility, you can reuse them.
 This prevents them from ending up in the recycling stream.
 Other than that, it prevents the possibility of mix-ups and contaminating other recyclables.

 Tap into your inner creative self and engage in craft projects to meet different household purposes.
 Here are new products you can make using empty milk and juice cartons: